AIceDog/Material2AI/README.md

 ### Some inputs show default values instead of nodes

-This means the input was not connected to another expression, but the exporter found a usable editor default value for that input.
+This means the input was not connected to another expression, but Material2AI found a usable editor default value for that input.

 ### A Material Function appears only as a reference